Skip to content

 Interested in joining our research group?

-If you are interested in joining our group as an intern, an undergraduate student, a master student, a PhD student, a postdoctoral researher or a visiting researcher, please do not hesitate to reach out to Kaan Akşit.
+If you are interested in joining our group as an intern, an undergraduate student, a master student, a Ph.D. student, a postdoctoral researher or a visiting researcher, please do not hesitate to reach out to Kaan Akşit.

 Research Highlights